 - A. If computer dot (first dot on the left) does not come on replace the computer. - B. Check for voltage across the coil of the forward contactor located in the rear panel box.
 The contactor according to your diagram is marked CR2.
-The coil markings are A1 and A2.
+The coil markings A1 and A2.

-If voltage is present, there is bad wire(s) or termination(s) between BS2 and contactor coil (CR2).
+If voltage is present, there is a bad wire(s) or termination(s) between BS2 and contactor coil (CR2).

-C. If there is no voltage between the two BS2 terminals, check for voltage across the two AS2 terminals of the arc suppressor board.
+C. If there is no voltage between the two BS2 terminals and no voltage across the two BS2 terminals, replace the arc suppressor board.